ochiengbyte23/cloud-engineering-journey/03-aws-cloud-security-with-IAM/README.md

 ### Tools and concepts

 Services I used were Amazon EC2 and AWS IAM.
 Key concepts I learnt include IAM users, policies, user groups and account aliases.
-I also leant how to use  a policy simulator, how to launch an instance, how to tag an instance and how to login as another user.
+I also learnt how to use  a policy simulator, how to launch an instance, how to tag an instance and how to login as another user.

 ### Project reflection

 This project took me approximately 2 hours including demo time.
 The most challenging part was understanding the IAM policy since it was written in JSON and it contained multiple statements.
-It was most rewarding to that the set policies worked as set.
+It was most rewarding when the set policies worked as set.

 ---